McUsr/FB/Docs/technical/termsandjargon.md

 	kind of *time-period* is used, and the *type* of the backup.
 Valid choices are:

+	* HourlySnapshot -- Not every hour, every two hours, or what you set the interval to, should you wish, but  more than one snapshot (full backup), (tarball) per day.

+	* HourlyDifferential -- one full backup, then differentials during the day.

+	* HourlyIncremental -- one full backup then incrementals during the day.

 	* DailyFull -- One Tarball per day.

-	* DailySnapshot -- more than one full backupp (tarball) per day.

-	* DailyDifferential -- one full backup, then differentials during the day.

-	* DailyIncremental -- one full backup then incrementals during the day.

 	* WeeklyFull -- one full backup (tarball) on mondays?

-	* WeeklySnapshot --one full backup (tarball) on monday?

  	* WeeklyDifferential -- one full backup (tarball) on the first mondays Then a differential backup throughout the up coming  weeks.

 	* WeeklyIncremental -- one full backup (tarball) on the first monday?
 Then a incremental backup through the upcoming weeks.

-	* MonthlyFull-- one full backup (tarball) on the first of the month?

 	* MontlySnapshot --one full backup (tarball) on the first of the month.